Last updated on June 21st, 2018

 - If you are using tofu, press the tofu down by putting paper towels at the bottom and top of the tofu and then weigh it down by placing a heavy pan/pot on top for about 15 minutes.
-This will "squeeze" out the water: Discard the excess water and pat the tofu dry and cut into about 2x1 inch pieces.
-Toss the tofu with about 2 Tbsp of soy sauce.
-Set aside
+This will "squeeze" out the water: Discard the excess water and pat the tofu dry and cut into about 1x 1/2 inch pieces

-- Meanwhile, soak dried shrimp (if using) in warm water to cover until softened, about 10 minutes; drain and chop finely.
-If using dried rice noodles, soak in warm water to cover until softened, about 15 minutes; drain.
-If using fresh rice noodles, rinse with cold water to separate
+- Meanwhile, soak dried shrimp in warm water to cover until softened, about 10 minutes; drain and chop finely

-- To make sauce, combine the tamarind paste with hot water until dissolves and then strain into another bowl.
-Add in sugar, vinegar, fish sauce, and lime juice and stir to combine.
+- To make pad thai sauce, combine the tamarind paste with water and then use the back of the spoon to keep mashing it until you get thick mash.
+Add in sugar and fish sauce and stir to combine.
 Set aside

 - Place noodle mixture on serving platter.
-Garnish with peanuts, cilantro leaves,extra red chili flakes and squeeze of lime juice and serve immediately
+Garnish with peanuts, cilantro leaves, red chili flakes, few stalks of chives, squeeze of lime juice and serve immediately